wendahere/JAWS/README.md

 ### The two ways were:
 ![power source](https://i.imgur.com/1joVHve.jpg?1)
 1. Sink:
-As shown in the diagram, the method is using a external uspply and connecting it onto(Able to effectively reduce large currents & Also use small currents)  **Recommended**
+As shown in the diagram, the method is using a external supply and connecting it onto(Able to effectively reduce large currents & Also use small currents)  **Recommended**
 3. Source (Relies on the main supply)

 These two opetions refer to the direction of current flow between an I/O point on an I/O module and the connected device.